High stress job? Check. Hereditary acne? Check. Glowy skin? Check—turns out, there’s way more to a clear face than just being born with one.

 Recipe to try: Cucumber Watermelon Smoothie

 Seaweed is rich in B vitamins and minerals such as iron, which helps with healthy blood flow to contribute to radiant skin.
 It is also naturally low in (bloating) sodium, but high in iodine, to help your thyroid and metabolism function at their peaks.
 Order a seaweed salad when you go for sushi or add spirulina to your smoothies, salads, snacks, or anywhere else you can sneak the nutrient-rich algae in.

 Recipe to try: Seaweed Risotto

-The sexy, good-for-you green is an excellent source of the beauty-boosting vitamins A, C, and E, all of which have potent anti-aging properties and help promote healthy new cell growth.
-Kale is also loaded with minerals, such as magnesium and calcium, that healthy skin needs.
-Make a green juice or massage a kale salad stat.
+Kale, the sexy, good-for-you green, is an excellent source of the beauty-boosting vitamins A, C, and E, all of which have potent anti-aging properties and help promote healthy new cell growth.
+The leaf cabbage is also loaded with minerals, such as magnesium and calcium, that healthy skin needs.
+Make a green juice or massage a kale salad, stat.